aphiria/docs/routing.md

 <h2 id="using-aphirias-net-library">Using Aphiria's Net Library</h2>

-You can use [Aphiria's net library](http-requests.md) to route the request instead of relying on PHP's superglobals:
+If you're not using the <a href="https://github.com/aphiria/app" target="_blank">skeleton app</a>hre, you can use [Aphiria's net library](http-requests.md) to route the request instead of relying on PHP's superglobals:

 ```php
 use Aphiria\Net\Http\RequestFactory;